Joe La Mariana

 Hilary Gans

-Hilary Gans joined the RethinkWaste staff in 2007 and brings over 20 years of industry experience to his role as the Senior Operations and Engineering Manager at RethinkWaste.
+Hilary Gans joined the RethinkWaste staff in 2007 and brings over 20 years of industry experience to his role as the Principal Engineer and Operations Manager at RethinkWaste.
 His main responsibilities include ongoing oversight of the Shoreway Environmental Center and its operator, currently operated by South Bay Recycling, and all construction projects at the facility.
 Before starting at RethinkWaste, Hilary worked as a manager for Allied Waste’s Newby Island recycling and composting facility in San Jose.
 While there he pioneered the construction on the composting operations and conversion of the MRF to single stream.
 Hilary graduated with a Bachelor of Science in Environmental Science from Connecticut College and a Master of Science in Environmental Engineering from State University of New York College of Environmental Science and Forestry.

 Senior Finance Manager